tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 and so will produce different keys for the same transcript.

-The security and privacy properties of the CID for DTLS 1.3 build on top of what is described for DTLS 1.2 in {{I-D.ietf-tls-dtls-connection-id}}.
+The security and privacy properties of the CID for DTLS 1.3 build on top of what is described for DTLS 1.2 in {{RFC9146}}.
 There are, however, several differences:

   * In both versions of DTLS, extension negotiation is used to agree on the use of the CID